U.S. Virgin Islands: A Guide to Paradise

 BEST UNUSUAL ATTRACTION

-Located in the historic section of Charlotte Amalie, capital of St. Thomas, there is actually a synagogue which claims to be the second oldest in the entire Caribbean.
+Located in the historic section of Charlotte Amalie, capital of St. Thomas, there is actually a synagogue that claims to be the second oldest in the entire Caribbean.
 Known as the St. Thomas Synagogue, and dating back to 1796, the church is further characterized by its unique sand floor, representing the flight of the Jews from Egypt.

 For more local history within the capital, try visiting sites such as Fort Christian, the Legislature Building, the Government House, or the 99 Steps.